AES (NYSE:AES) Updates FY 2021 Earnings Guidance

 AES (NYSE:AES) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $1.500-$1.580 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.550.
 The company issued revenue guidance of -.

-AES (NYSE:AES) last posted its quarterly earnings data on Thursday, November 4th.
-The utilities provider reported $0.50 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.45 by $0.05.
-AES had a return on equity of 29.19% and a net margin of 3.99%.
-During the same quarter last year, the business earned $0.42 earnings per share.
-On average, research analysts forecast that AES will post 1.53 EPS for the current year.

-A number of equities research analysts have weighed in on AES shares.
-Zacks Investment Research upgraded AES from a sell rating to a hold rating and set a $26.00 price target on the stock in a research report on Thursday, September 2nd.
-Wolfe Research upgraded AES from a market perform rating to an outperform rating and set a $29.00 price target on the stock in a research report on Friday, August 6th.
-Finally, Morgan Stanley raised their price target on AES from $30.00 to $31.50 and gave the company an overweight rating in a research report on Tuesday, November 2nd.
-One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock presently has a consensus rating of Buy and an average price target of $30.10.
+A number of analysts have issued reports on the company.
+Morgan Stanley raised their target price on AES from $30.00 to $31.50 and gave the company an overweight rating in a report on Tuesday, November 2nd.
+Zacks Investment Research upgraded AES from a sell rating to a hold rating and set a $26.00 price objective for the company in a research report on Thursday, September 2nd.
+Finally, Wolfe Research raised AES from a market perform rating to an outperform rating and set a $29.00 price objective for the company in a research note on Friday, August 6th.
+One investment analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
+According to MarketBeat.com, AES presently has a consensus rating of Buy and an average target price of $30.10.

 About AES